Dash-Industry-Forum/CPIX/Readme.md

 This repository contains the source files and issue tracker for CPIX.
 Contributions are welcome!

+I experienced some issues with images, i am wondering if the same issue occurs with this document.

 # How to report a bug?

 Just file a new issue in this repository.